huyang531/nvim-config/readme.md

+# nvim-config

-# This is my NeoVim setup.
+This repository contains my NeoVim setup.

 ## Getting Started

-1. Upgrade your shell following [this section](#UpgradeShell)
+1. Upgrade your shell (instructions at the end of this file)

 1. Clone this repository to `~/.config/nvim`

-1. Follow the guides below to install external dependencies and make sure you are using the latest NeoVim release
+1. Follow the instructions below to install external dependencies and make sure you are using the latest NeoVim release

 1. Start using NeoVim!